 Large flat-screen TVs have pretty much become part of the furniture in modern homes.
 An essential we all love, especially for all those binge-worthy boxsets.
 However, more and more of us don’t have that huge collection of DVDs or don’t necessarily need loads of media storage.
 But what do you do with the TV?

-The best way to have a minimalist look in a room is, of course, having the TV on a wall.
+The best way to have a minimalist look in a room is, of course, to have the TV on a wall.
 This isn’t at all practical if your wall can’t support a TV or you rent your home.
-Alternatively, the only other way is having the TV on top of another piece of furniture you use for storage.
+Alternatively, the only other way is to have the TV on top of another piece of furniture you use for storage.
 But what if you don’t need that storage under the TV?
 This is where a TV stand comes into play.

 When I think of a TV stand, my first thought is those ugly ones you see at exhibitions or in hotels.
 The metal things with wheels and a little shelf – who would want that in their home?
 Nobody and for good reason!

 I first fell in love with the Samsung Serif TV which featured this sleek wooden stand.
 It was so Scandi and stylish!
 However, I wasn’t keen on spending hundreds on a new TV just because I liked the stand.